Gregory Lent

 "Gregory Lent’s compositions are visual mantras, invoking the vibrational frequencies of higher states of awareness."

-Rooted in the sacred and holy landscapes of Tiruvannamalai, India, Gregory Lent's work emerges from a space of deep stillness and inner awareness.
+Inspired by the sacred and holy landscapes of Tiruvannamalai, India, Gregory Lent's work emerges from a space of deep stillness and inner awareness.
 Often using recycled or discarded materials—wood, copper, pigments, and mirror fragments—he constructs visual meditations that reflect the unseen forces shaping existence.

 Each piece is unique and an exploration into consciousness, being, vibration and resonance.
 Just as a mantra vibrates beyond its syllables, his art seems to evoke states of presence, expansion, and reflection.
 In these shapes and textures, one might glimpse the silent vastness of the self, the rhythms of the universe, or the ephemeral nature of identity itself.